 Few things are feared more in the running community than plantar fasciitis.
 A diagnosis of plantar fasciitis could mean up to 1 year of recovery, much of which could involve avoidance of any running whatsoever – making it one of the lengthiest recoveries of any form of running injury.

 So what is plantar fasciitis and why is it so slow to heal?
-The plantar fascia is a dense band of collagen fibers that runs (no pun intended) from the heel to the toes.
+The plantar fascia is a dense band of collagen fibers that runs from the heel to the toes (no pun intended).
 Plantar fasciitis literally means inflammation of these fibers; however, the chronic condition has been found to be more of a degenerative than inflammatory process.
 The purpose of the plantar fascia is to tighten with extension of the big toe, such as during push-off while walking or running, to maintain the shape of the arch.
 The plantar fascia allows the foot to serve as a rigid lever during every step of a run to assist in forward propulsion.

 There are many potential causes of plantar fasciitis.
 While not an exhaustive list, the following are fairly typical:

 Excessive stress on the plantar fascia from a structural abnormality of the foot (typically an overly pronated or mobile foot posture, but may also occur in those with a more rigid and supinated foot).

 A sudden increase in mileage, speed work, or hill training.

 Adjustments in foot strike pattern from heel to mid or forefoot strike, or switching shoes (e.g.. from traditional to minimalist)